Contributing To Children’s Education

-758 million adults, two-thirds of whom are women, remain illiterate*, while an estimated 57 million children of primary school age are being denied their right to education** due to disasters, disease, distance and poverty.
+758 million adults, two-thirds of whom are women, remain illiterate1, while about 260 million children were still out of school in 20182— nearly one-fifth of the global population in that age group.
 Even for children who have a desire to learn, having to take long and dangerous journeys to school are a huge deterrent to attending school regularly or at all.

 For those who do make it to school, the low quality of education means that they are not able to be nurtured to their fullest potential.
 617 million children and adolescents – six out of every 10 – are not reaching minimum proficiency levels in reading and mathematics3.

 Most children in Africa have never owned a book of their own.

 Cleopatra, or better known as Cleo by her friends, is 8-years-old and lives in Zambia.
 She knows that education is a “good thing” as everyone says, but there is no way she could get educated because her village never had a school.

 “There is a school in the next village but there are lions and other wild animals in the area.
 Trying to access education meant that children have to walk about 24 kilometres crossing streams,” says the village headman, Safi.